 In 2017-2018, the Global Arts + Humanities launched a cluster-hire program to enhance current faculty strengths in the area of global migration and mobility.
-GAHDT has completed seven tenure-track hires.
-The new faculty joined the Departments of Dance; History; Slavic and East European Languages and Cultures; Sociology (Newark campus); and Women’s, Gender and Sexuality Studies.
+GAHDT has completed ten tenure-track hires.
+The new faculty joined the Departments of African and African American Studies; Dance; History; Slavic and East European Languages and Cultures; Sociology (Newark campus); and Women’s, Gender and Sexuality Studies.

-Global Arts + Humanities cluster-hired faculty members bring expertise in inclusive dance pedagogy; racial justice and community engagement; the circulation of cultural forms in socialist Eastern Europe; Afro-Caribbean and Afro-Latino histories of gender, migration and labor; gender, race, caste and religion in Latin America; art and transnational migration; and transnational private law, gender inequality and global justice.
-These new colleagues — the majority of whom are from underrepresented groups — build on the scholarly community already in place and advance our commitment to diversity.
+Global Arts + Humanities cluster-hired faculty members bring expertise in inclusive Indigenous feminisms; dance pedagogy; racial justice and community engagement; the circulation of cultural forms in socialist Eastern Europe; Afro-Caribbean and Afro-Latino histories of gender, migration and labor; gender, race, caste and religion in Latin America; art and transnational migration; and transnational private law, gender inequality and global justice.

 Associate Professor, Departments of Women's, Gender and Sexuality Studies and History